 It’s halfway through autumn: the cold air now pinches my cheeks outside, and I start regretting not wearing a hat every time I’m out.
 It’s the time of year when we start making lots of one-pot warm comforting meals.
 One of them is our Red Lentil and Butternut Squash Dahl, cooked in a turmeric-infused coconut and tomato stock.

 Whilst we don’t celebrate Diwali ourselves, we thought we’d make a lovely warming Dahl this year in solidarity with over a billion people who celebrate the ‘festival of lights’.
-Last year, we were travelling in India when the country was preparing for the celebrations by hanging colourful lights, arranging flowers and clay oil lamps everywhere.
+Three years ago, we were travelling in India when the country was preparing for the celebrations by hanging colourful lights, and arranging flowers and clay oil lamps everywhere.
 This year, the least we can do is cook a delicious Indian meal and reminisce about our experiences in this beautiful country.

 In a large, wide-based pan, heat a splash of oil.
 Add half of the sliced onions and fry for 4-5 minutes on low heat until starting to soften.